smallrye/smallrye-config/documentation/src/main/docs/config/mappings.md

     If a mapping fails to match a configuration property the config system throws a `NoSuchElementException`, unless the mapped element is an `Optional`.

+The `@ConfigMapping` interface must obey the following rules:

+- A mapping method cannot accept parameters
+- A mapping method return type cannot be void
+- A mapping cannot use self-reference types
+- `default` methods are allowed

 ## Registration